 - Even low levels of air pollution are damaging children’s lung function and can lead to chronic lung problems, asthma and cardiovascular diseases later in life,

 - Air pollution is one of the leading threats to child health, according to the World Health Organization accounting for almost 1 in 10 deaths in children under five years of age

 Even if it feels safe and clean, remember that small particles are invisible and can easily enter your house.

 - To protect your child at home, close the windows on days where the pollution is high.

 - Get an air purifier with a HEPA Filter.
-We recommend those from Smart Air, which perform well (see graphic below) and are affordable.
-Smart Air products can be ordered online on shopee.
+We recommend those from Smart Air, which perform well (see graphic below) and are more affordable.
+Smart Air products can be ordered in Thailand.
 Alternatives that you find at a department store are the air purifiers from Phillips or Xiaomi.

 - If you live next to a major road, be aware that even when air quality forecasts are good, vehicles on big roads can create high pollution levels up to 250 meters away and hence affect the air quality at your home.

 How to protect your children in the car:

 Children are also at risk of dangerous levels of air pollution inside your car, because of the toxic air from the traffic around which cars don’t filter properly.